apache/jackrabbit-site/src/site/markdown/status/board-report-2024-03.md

 There are no issues requiring board attention at this time.

 ## Membership Data:
-Apache Jackrabbit was founded 2006-03-15 (18 years ago) There are currently 59 committers and 59 PMC members in this project.
+Apache Jackrabbit was founded 2006-03-15 (18 years ago).

+There are currently 59 committers and 59 PMC members in this project.
 The Committer-to-PMC ratio is 1:1, because all committers automatically become PMC members.

 Community changes, past quarter:
-- Nuno Santos was added to the PMC on 2023-11-14
+- No new PMC members.
+Last addition was Nuno Santos on 2023-11-14.
-- Nuno Santos was added as committer on 2023-11-13
+- No new committers.
+Last addition was Nuno Santos on 2023-11-13.

 ## Project Activity:
 Apache Jackrabbit Oak receives most attention nowadays.
 All